nculwell/MathStudy/Sciences.md

 - Den Hartog. *Mechanics*
 - Kleppner and Kolenkow. *An Introduction to Mechanics*
 - Synge and Griffith, 1949. [*Principles Of Mechanics* (at The Internet Archive)](https://archive.org/details/principlesofmech031468mbp)
+- José and Saletan. *Classical Dynamics: A Contemporary Approach*

 ### Thermodynamics